pinterest/pymemcache/docs/getting_started.rst

 ---------------
 This client implements the ASCII protocol of memcached.
 This means keys should not contain any of the following illegal characters:

-> Keys cannot have spaces, new lines, carriage returns, or null characters.
+   Keys cannot have spaces, new lines, carriage returns, or null characters.
    We suggest that if you have unicode characters, or long keys, you use an effective hashing mechanism before calling this client.

 At Pinterest, we have found that murmur3 hash is a great candidate for this.
 Alternatively you can set `allow_unicode_keys` to support unicode keys, but beware of what unicode encoding you use to make sure multiple clients can find the same key.

 Best Practices
 ---------------

- - Always set the `connect_timeout` and `timeout` arguments in the :py:class:`pymemcache.client.base.Client` constructor to avoid blocking your process when memcached is slow.
-You might also want to enable the `no_delay` option, which sets the TCP_NODELAY flag on the connection's socket.
+ - Always set the ``connect_timeout`` and ``timeout`` arguments in the :py:class:`pymemcache.client.base.Client` constructor to avoid blocking your process when memcached is slow.
+You might also want to enable the ``no_delay`` option, which sets the TCP_NODELAY flag on the connection's socket.
- - Use the "noreply" flag for a significant performance boost.
-The "noreply" flag is enabled by default for "set", "add", "replace", "append", "prepend", and "delete".
+ - Use the ``noreply`` flag for a significant performance boost.
+The ``"noreply`` flag is enabled by default for "set", "add", "replace", "append", "prepend", and "delete".
 It is disabled by default for "cas", "incr" and "decr".
 It obviously doesn't apply to any get calls.
- - Use get_many and gets_many whenever possible, as they result in less round trip times for fetching multiple keys.
+ - Use :func:`pymemcache.client.base.Client.get_many` and
+   :func:`pymemcache.client.base.Client.gets_many` whenever possible, as they result in fewer round trip times for fetching multiple keys.
- - Use the "ignore_exc" flag to treat memcache/network errors as cache misses on calls to the get* methods.
+ - Use the ``ignore_exc`` flag to treat memcache/network errors as cache misses on calls to the get* methods.
 This prevents failures in memcache, or network errors, from killing your web requests.
 Do not use this flag if you need to know about errors from memcache, and make sure you have some other way to